-Index costs for risk management purposes
+Index costs

-The management company may make use of indexes for the purpose of risk management.
+License fees apply for use of the benchmark / index(es) mentioned in item 15 above; these will be charged to the fund accordingly.
+Furthermore, the management company may make use of indexes for the purpose of risk management.
 The resulting costs - in particular, for the provision and use of individual securities within the scope of an index and costs for the registration of the master data for these individual securities - may be charged to the fund.